splunk/public-o11y-docs/admin/references/system-limits/sys-limits-apm.rst

 .. note:: These dashboards are for troubleshooting purposes only.
 For more information, refer to the Subscription Usage page and reports for your organization.

-To navigate to the APM usage dashboards, you can either go to :guilabel:`Settings` then :guilabe:`Organization overview`.
+To navigate to the APM usage dashboards, you can either go to :guilabel:`Settings` then :guilabel:`Organization overview`.

 .. list-table::
   :header-rows: 1